-Summer Checklist: Focus on What Donors Need
+Summer Checklist for Gift Officers: Focus on What Donors Need

 The dog days of summer are officially here.
 The office is a little quieter and the only thing filling up your inbox are Out of Office replies.
 It’s a great time to step back and tackle some bigger issues that usually sit on the back burner.
 Welcome to our Summer Checklist.